KevinAst/MyWeb/FireWithin/intro.md

 Bible study)_.

 As a result I created this site.
 It is merely an accumulation of resource links that guide me through the books of the Bible.
-Because they are concisely organized, it helps in keeping track of where you are in your study.
+I have attempted to organize them in a concise list, so as to help keep track of where I am in my study.

 ## How I Study